Low pressure over east central Arabian Sea is likely to extend with cyclonic circulation

 According to the weather forecast agency, it is likely to move initially towards north-eastwards over the east-central Arabian Sea till 24 October and then recurve west-north-westwards towards the Oman-Yemen coast with gradual intensification.
 IMD further stated, another low-pressure area is likely to form over southwest and adjoining the west-central Bay of Bengal off north Tamil Nadu and south Andhra Pradesh coasts around October 23.

+Under these systems, Kerala is expected to receive heavy to very heavy rainfall for two days and there will be a gradual reduction from the third day onwards.
+"This is cyclone season, depression cyclonic storms develop in both the seas, "said IMD.

-A cyclonic circulation also lies over the Cape Comorin area and its neighborhood extends up to 1.5 km above mean sea level.
+A cyclonic circulation also lies over the Cape Comorin area and its neighborhood and it extends up to 1.5 km above mean sea level.
+Fishermen have been advised not to venture near the coast of Kerala, Karnataka and Lakshadweep area for the next three days.
 (ANI)

-Also Read: UPDATE 1-Yemen's Safer oil company resumes pumping to Arabian Sea terminal - official

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)